Billions burned: Why Mark Zuckerberg's Metaverse dream is spectacularly bursting ### From hype to emptiness: What actually happened to the Metaverse – and why is everyone only talking about AI now? ### Future or bottomless pit? Why the next phase of the Metaverse is only just beginning ####

 Strong growth in the gaming segment

 The gaming sector is proving to be the most successful part of the metaverse ecosystem.
-The global metaverse gaming market is expected to grow from $25.67 billion in 2025 to $137.96 billion by 2030, representing a compound annual growth rate of 40.02 percent.
+The global metaverse gaming market is projected to grow from $25.67 billion in 2025 to $137.96 billion by 2030, representing an annual growth rate of 40.02 percent.

 Hardware dominates with a 62.1 percent market share, while software is catching up with a growth rate of 22.6 percent.
-Particularly noteworthy is the role of blockchain technology, which represents the fastest-growing segment with a growth rate of 66.8 percent.
+Particularly noteworthy is the role of blockchain technology, which, with a growth rate of 66.8 percent, represents the fastest-growing segment.

 Mobile as an entry-level platform

-Smartphones serve as the primary gateway to metaverse gaming, accounting for a 50.7 percent market share in 2024.
+Smartphones will serve as the primary gateway to metaverse gaming, capturing a 50.7 percent market share in 2024.
 This makes mobile platforms the most important entry point, as they require no additional hardware.
 Cloud streaming is growing at 16.7 percent annually, enabling high-quality experiences without expensive gaming hardware.

 New business models through blockchain